robinnewhouse/DHNLNtupleAnalysis/README.md

 ```
 One root file will be saved in DHNLNtupleAnalysis/output/ folder.

+Make sure your input file name contains the channel, mass, lifetime and mc campaign.
+Like this:
+`MadGraph_uuu_10GeV_10mm_mc20e.root`.

 For this example, the code will save the file DHNLNtupleAnalysis/output/histograms_mc16x_uuu.root.
 To see a full list of channels see this [section](#configs).
 (The x will be either a,d or e depending on what nutple was given as an input).

 For a full list of configurable options for `makeHistograms.py` see this list of [options](#list-of-makehistogramspy-options).